Free personalized radio that

 The first half of the '90s found his new Nels Cline Trio hosting a weekly improv series for four years and recording as many albums.
 During the '90s, Cline also worked with Thurston Moore (of Sonic Youth), Stephen Perkins (Jane's Addiction), Mike Watt (Minutemen), and the Geraldine Fibbers.
 A duo recording by Cline and percussionist Gregg Bendian covering John Coltrane's Interstellar Space was released by the Atavistic label in 1999.
 That same year, the California Music Awards named Cline Outstanding Jazz Artist of 1999.
 The next year, he released Inkling on Cryptogramophone, beginning a collaborative relationship with Andrea Parkins that would continue for the next several years.
 Destroy All Nels Cline was next, followed by the formation of the Nels Cline Singers, who released their first album, Instrumentals, in 2002.

 In 2004, Cline was asked to join Wilco and has toured and appeared on all subsequent albums by them.
 He still had time for other projects, however: there have been several one-off collaborations during the ensuing years and two albums by the trio of Cline, Andrea Parkins, and Tom Rainey.
 In 2004, the Nels Cline Singers released Giant Pin, which Cline followed with an album of Andrew Hill compositions in 2006, the sublime New Monastery.
 Cryptogramophone subsequently issued two more releases by the Nels Cline Singers, Draw Breath in the summer of 2007 and the two-CD package Initiate in 2010.
 Later in the year, Cline released Dirty Baby, a double-disc collaborative project with poet and producer David Breskin.
 Breskin selected 66 period images by the artist Ed Ruscha and evenly split them into two groups, wherein he commissioned the guitarist to compose one long work and one short one to accompany the images, without further instruction.
 Cline recorded these with a large group of musicians including Jon Brion, Scott Amendola, brother Alex Cline, and Devin Hoff.
 There is also a lushly illustrated book version with larger reproductions of these works with 66 written pieces by Breskin.
 Add this project to all the work Cline has done as a sideman since the turn of the century and you've got one extremely busy, prolific, and versatile guitarist.
-In April of 2014, he appeared as a guest on Joan Osborne's Love and Hate album, was a full collaborator with Medeski, Martin & Wood on Woodstock Sessions 2, and issued Macroscope with his own band, the Nels Cline Singers, on their debut offering for Mack Avenue Records. ~ Joslyn Layne & Sean Westergaard, Rovi
+In April of 2014, he appeared as a guest on Joan Osborne's Love and Hate album, was a full collaborator with Medeski, Martin & Wood on Woodstock Sessions 2.
+In 2014, Macroscope, with the Nels Cline Singers, and Room, a duet offering with classical guitarist Julian Lage, appeared on Detroit's Mack Avenue Records. ~ Joslyn Layne & Sean Westergaard, Rovi